Exploring Training and Inference Scaling Laws in Generative Retrieval: Inference Scaling Laws

 \subsection{Results}

-The results of our experiments are summarized in Figure~\ref{Fig: scaling_inf}, which illustrates the Miss Rate across different inference FLOPs per query for both T5-Base and LLaMA-7B models.
+The results of our experiments are summarized in Figure~\ref{Fig: scaling_inf}, which illustrates the MR across different inference FLOPs per query for both T5-Base and LLaMA-7B models.
 We evaluate MR at different retrieval thresholds (\(k = 5, 20, 100\)) to assess the retrieval performance under varying levels of precision.

 To analyze the relationship between inference computational cost and retrieval performance, we propose a fitting function:

 where \(C\) represents the inference FLOPs per query, \(\mu\), \(\sigma\), and \(\lambda_C\) are parameters to fit, and \(\lambda_C\) is irreducible loss, a theoretical lower bound on retrieval performance as $ C $ approaches infinity.